top of page

 • Instagram

 The content on Freebird Meditations is educational and not a replacement for professional health advice, diagnosis, or treatment.
 Also, it does not create a therapist-client relationship.
 If you have mental health concerns or other medical concerns, consult a licensed professional or physician.
-Mindfulness practices may be challenging for those with trauma histories; use discretion.
-By using these services, you agree to Freebird Meditations' terms.

 bottom of page